How to improve the guest experience in a restaurant in 12 steps

 A smiling server in a restaurant serves drinks to a happy group of friends

-The best restaurants serve something more than flawless food: welcoming hospitality that makes every guest feel like a VIP.
-Regardless of how great the food is, people won’t return to a restaurant if the service stumbles.
-So the question of how to improve service in a restaurant is important.
+The question of how to improve service in a restaurant is important.
 The challenge is that great service isn’t any one thing.
-To improve service, you must attend to the entire guest experience.
+To improve it, you must attend to the entire guest experience.
 Everything counts, starting with the way guests are greeted.
-Try these 10 strategies to improve the guest experience, and your reputation for superb service will soar.

 Jump links